By Shahida Sakeri on February 19, 2016

 You’ll find many specialty shops like chocolatiers and florists, including and hip cafes frequented by chic crowds.

-This colourful market has an equally stunning dome at its centre point.
+This colourful market has a stunning dome at its centre point.
 Do try the Horchata (tiger nut milk) that goes well with Fartons Polo bread while you are here.

 Go to this sophisticated place to enjoy top quality pintxos (small snacks) and varied menu inspired by the Basque fishing villages.